-Humanities Studies Pathway
+Humanities Studies

-A student project in this pathway might focus on literature, anthropology, psychology, abnormal psychology, criminology, sociology, US history, world history, law & justice, government & politics, domestic policy, foreign policy, macroeconomics, microeconomics, education, philosophy, religion, language & cultural studies, archaeology, geography, cartography, ethics, & more.
-For example, a student in this pathway might choose to do one of the following:
+A student project might focus on literature, anthropology, psychology, abnormal psychology, criminology, sociology, US history, world history, law and justice, government and politics, domestic policy, foreign policy, macroeconomics, microeconomics, education, philosophy, religion, language and cultural studies, archaeology, geography, cartography, ethics, and more.
+For example, a student might design a project such as:

 - Research one's family ancestry, including namesake and points of origin.
 Develop a digital family tree to share with extended family. - Write a short play based on the concept of "Manifest Destiny" and the allure of the American West.
-Holding a reading of the play for the community. - Engage with the local historical society to develop an understanding of the native inhabitants of the Adirondacks and create a podcast with the findings.
+Hold a reading of the play for the community. - Engage with the local historical society to develop an understanding of the native inhabitants of the Adirondacks and create a podcast with the findings.